 Entertainment Fashion & Style When Do the New Season's Clothes Arrive in Stores?
-Share PINTEREST Email Print Fashion & Style Tops & Sweaters Accessories Dresses Skirts Jeans Pants Outerwear Lingerie & Swimwear Do It Yourself Shoes Skincare Advice Makeup Hair Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By Sally McGraw Updated January 17, 2018 Every year, it seems like next season's clothing hits the stores earlier and earlier.
-Seeing swimsuits on sale in January might seem a little out of place or unusual, but it's actually pretty common and based on a fairly consistent retail calendar.
-Surprisingly, the retail cycle is pretty darn predictable, which certainly works in your favor because if you want to be the first to nab the season's hottest trends, knowing when to expect the clothing season to turn over is essential.
+Share PINTEREST Email Print ohlamour studio / Stocksy Fashion & Style Tops & Sweaters Accessories Dresses Skirts Jeans Pants Outerwear Lingerie & Swimwear Do It Yourself Shoes Skincare Advice Makeup Hair Fragrance Tattoos and Body Piercings Kids and Teens Bumps & Babies Learn More By Sally McGraw Updated July 10, 2021 Back-to-school shopping in July?
+Tropical resort wear in December?
+Say it with us: fashion can be confusing.
+That being said, there's a method to the madness, and while seeing swimsuits in January may seem odd, it's based on a fairly consistent retail calendar.
+Surprisingly, the retail cycle is pretty predictable, which works in your favor if you're a fashionista (hi, that's us).
+If you want to be the first to nab the season's hottest trends, knowing when to expect the clothing season to turn over is key.
 Even if you're not shopping for designer duds, the runway shows still hold some sway over the overarching clothing retail calendar.
-The world of high fashion divides the year into two seasons: spring and fall.
+Let us explain: The world of high fashion divides the year into two seasons: spring and fall.
 Although the weather might not reflect this, the industry considers January through June to be spring, and July through December to be fall.
-And as you might expect, summer gets lumped in with spring and winter pairs up with fall.
-So the biggest change-overs happen in alignment with these "seasons."
-When's the Best Time to Shop?
-Fall styles will start appearing in stores in July, which may seem ridiculously early in climates with long, hot summers, but it's actually beneficial to your closet because it provides ample time for back-to-school shopping to take place, as well as awesome sales.
-For example, if you're a bargain shopper, mid- to late-July is a great time to buy spring and summer clothing, shoes, and accessories, since they will be marked down to move out and make way for the new fall merchandise.
-You can expect to see spring styles on the racks as early as January.
-This is helpful to snowbirds and anyone who'll be vacationing in a tropical climate, but it seems a little wacky to the rest of us.
-If you can't bear the thought of buying a new swimsuit on New Year's Day, take advantage of the massive markdowns on fall and winter items instead.
+And as you might expect, summer gets lumped in with spring, and winter pairs up with fall.
+Keep scrolling to learn the best time to shop the season's latest clothing.
+Get a Head Start on Fall Clothing in the Summer Edward Berthelot / Contributor / Getty Images Fall styles will start appearing in stores in July, which may seem ridiculously early in climates with long, hot summers.
+Still, it's beneficial to your closet because it provides ample time for back-to-school shopping to take place, as well as awesome sales.
+For example, if you're a bargain shopper, mid to late July is a great time to buy spring and summer clothing, shoes, and accessories, since they will be marked down to make way for the new fall merchandise.
+Buy Spring Clothing in the Winter Sergey Filimonov / Stocksy You can expect to see spring styles on the racks as early as January.
+This is helpful to snowbirds (and anyone who'll be vacationing in a tropical climate), but if you can't bear the thought of buying a new swimsuit on New Year's Day, take advantage of the massive markdowns on fall and winter items instead.
 Smaller change-overs also happen within these two giant seasons.
 For example, a huge wave of spring merchandise will become available in January or February, but true summer styles may emerge as late as April.
 Fall and fall transitional items will hit the racks by July or August, but another group of slightly heavier, wintry pieces will show up in September.
-Additionally, holiday-themed garments and accessories will be ready for purchase in late October or November, and resort wear can be nabbed in December.
+Additionally, holiday-themed garments and accessories will be ready for purchase in late October or November, and resort wear can be nabbed in December—just in time for island hopping in your favorite tropical destination.
 Since the biggest markdowns take place during and right after those two big change-overs in January and July, you might be tempted to shop the clearance racks and ignore the retail calendar's cycles.
 There's nothing wrong with that, of course, but if you need a new winter coat and wait until they're on sale in January, you may have spent a couple of months in freezing misery and you'll have far fewer choices.
-You may pay higher prices by shopping earlier, but you'll have your pick of all the new styles and a wider selection of sizes.
-Moreover, you can also expect to see sleeveless dresses and lightweight fabrics on the racks in the dead of winter.
-Since many shoppers live and work in climate-controlled environments, there has been a move toward seasonless dressing.
+Sure, you may pay higher prices by shopping earlier, but you'll have your pick of all the new styles and a wider selection of sizes.
+And, you can also expect to see sleeveless dresses and lightweight fabrics on the racks in the dead of winter.
+Take Advantage of Seasonless Dressing Sergey Filimonov / Stocksy Since many shoppers live and work in climate-controlled environments, there has been a move toward seasonless dressing.
 It's a better investment to purchase pieces that can be worn year-round, and designers are sensitive to that, which means mid-weight fabrics and neutrals are generally available during all four seasons.
 Great news for anyone who finds themselves in desperate need of black dress pants in the middle of a hot, humid June.